RicardasSim/attempt-imgui-ubuntu/README.md

 # attempt-imgui-ubuntu

-Trying to use Imgui on Ubuntu
+Trying to use Imgui with Vulkan API on Ubuntu

 Platform: Ubuntu 24.04.1 LTS